Shared Hosting vs VPS Hosting: Which One Is for You

-What is Shared Hosting?
+What Is Shared Hosting

-Shared hosting is the cheapest among all.
-Unfortunately, your site might have limited bandwidth and will get slow when there is a lot of traffic crowding website’s on the same server as you are.
+Shared hosting is the cheapest website hosting option of all.
+Unfortunately, your site might have limited bandwidth and will get slow when there’s a lot of traffic crowding websites on the same server as you are.

 You can enjoy the pool when it is not crowded, yet you still have to anticipate when everyone goes in, and things get cramped — shared hosting is a lot like that.

 - You’re building a blog or personal site

 - Want to make a small to average-sized company website

 - Don’t know much about web development

 - Requires less technical expertise

 - Often has less bandwidth and storage than VPS

 - Is prone to errors when there is high traffic